 These developments have presented entities with challenges in preparing their IFRS financial statements.
-This publication provides reminders in commentary boxes of the existing disclosure requirements that should be considered when reporting on the financial effects of the Covid-19 pandemic in IFRS financial statements.
+This publication provides reminders in commentary boxes of the existing disclosure requirements that should be considered when reporting on the financial effects of the COVID-19 pandemic and its recent developments in IFRS financial statements.
 However, as the impact largely depends on the nature of an entity's business and the extent to which it has been affected, the potential impact has not been illustrated in these interim condensed consolidated financial statements.

 Interim financial reporting presumes that users of the interim financial report also have access to its most recent annual financial report.
 Thus, an interim financial report should explain events and transactions that are significant to an understanding of the changes in financial position and performance of the entity since the previous annual reporting period and provide an update to the relevant information included in the financial statements of the previous year.
-Given the dynamic nature of both government and business responses to the Covid-19, entities should consider whether additional disclosures are necessary to explain significant events and transactions subsequent to the previous reporting period that are significant to their financial statements
+Given the dynamic nature of both government and business responses to the COVID-19 and recent developments, entities should consider whether additional disclosures are necessary to explain significant events and transactions subsequent to the previous reporting period that are significant to their financial statements.

-As noted in our publications, Applying IFRS - Accounting considerations of the coronavirus pandemic (February 2021), Applying IFRS - Disclosure of Covid-19 impact (October 2020) and Applying IFRS - Impact of coronavirus on alternative performance measures and disclosures (May 2020), entities should, in particular, consider the accounting and disclosure requirements with regards to: going concern, financial instruments, impairment assessment of non-financial assets, government grants, income taxes, liabilities from insurance contracts, leases, insurance recoveries, onerous contract provisions, fair value measurement, revenue recognition, inventories, events after the reporting period, other financial statement disclosure requirements, and other accounting estimates.
+As noted in our publications Applying IFRS: Accounting for COVID-19 related rent concessions (Updated April 2021) | Applying IFRS Disclosure of COVID-19 impact (October 2020) and Applying IFRS - Impact of coronavirus on APMs and disclosures (May 2020), entities should, in particular, consider the accounting and disclosure requirements with regards to: going concern, financial instruments, impairment assessment of non-financial assets, government grants, income taxes, liabilities from insurance contracts, leases, insurance recoveries, onerous contract provisions, fair value measurement, revenue recognition, inventories, events after the reporting period, other financial statement disclosure requirements, and other accounting estimates.

-The Covid-19 pandemic affects the assumptions and estimation uncertainty associated with the measurement of assets and liabilities.
+The COVID-19 pandemic affects the assumptions and estimation uncertainty associated with the measurement of assets and liabilities.
 Therefore, entities should carefully consider whether additional disclosures are necessary in order to help users of financial statements understand the judgements applied in the financial statements.